Trinidad and Tobago Public Holidays 2017Today – 18 August 2017 – is not a holiday in Trinidad and Tobago.

-This page contains a calendar of all 2017 public holidays for Trinidad and Tobago.
+This page contains a national calendar of all 2017 public holidays for Trinidad and Tobago.
 These dates may be modified as official changes are announced, so please check back regularly for updates.

 |1 Jan||Sun||New Year's Day|

 |30 May||Tue||Indian Arrival Day|

 |19 Jun||Mon||Labour Day|

 |26 Jun||Mon||Eid ul-Fitr|